diarmuidkeane/dagupan/README.md

 * Non blocking execution submission - Cancellation of the entire taskSet.
 * Passing results to and from workloads
 * A nice way to assemble tasks from a grouping of workloads that are all methods coming from a family of Spring Beans .
+* not need to do reverse lookup of deferred back to associated task - create a reverse map instead

 Feel free to add to and/or upvote the feature you would like to see implemented.